indievox-inc/iNDIEVOX-Dataset/README.md

 For arousal, float value from 0 - 1, 0 means very low energy mood, 1 means very high engergy mood, so if you feel excited, you can label 0.89.

+#### Step 3.
+Put data into dataset.

-Step 3.
-Find the song id on url and find the song feature using API, then put the data in right dataset you label in your mind.
+Find the song id on url and find the song feature using API, then put the data into the right dataset you labeled in your mind.

-Step 4.
+#### Step 4.
 Send pull request.

 ## Credits